 On-Time Cooking, a new feature for Domino’s mobile app set to debut on Monday in Australia, turns this concept on its head.
 Instead of tracking drivers, this feature will track customers.

-Why Does Domino’s Want Use GPS Tracking on Customers?
+Why Does Domino’s Want GPS Tracking of its Customers?

 It’s difficult for Domino’s to get the timing right when a customer orders a pizza to be picked up rather than delivered.
 The pizza should to be ready before the customer arrives so that they don’t have to wait, but if the pizza’s ready too soon it will be cooler than ideal when it’s finally picked up.